If you love banana bread for breakfast but are after a healthier version, try these banana bread baked oats made with wholesome ingredients.

 - Shredded Coconut or nuts like chopped walnuts, pecans, or almonds.

-Bake for 15 to 20 minutes at 350°F (180°C) or until just set on top and firm in the center – it shouldn’t be wet or jiggly.
+- Bake the oats for 18 to 22 minutes at 350°F (180°C) or until just set on top and firm in the center – it shouldn’t be wet or jiggly.

 You can serve this recipe, lukewarm just after baking it, or cold the next day.
 It’s easy to slice and serve as a square that you can even hold in your hands as brownies.